gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - After signing in, you arrive on the Collections page of your institution.
 Only the users registered with your institution can see this DAGI page.

-There are five different tabs on your institution page:
+There are three different views on your institution page:

   - **[Collections](#collections-view)**: displays all the **collections** of your institution already added in DAGI.
   - **[Records](#records-view)**: displays all the **records** already imported in all of your collections.
   - **[Administration](#admnistration-view)**: ⚠️visible only to Collection Digitizers⚠️, displays all **users** already added to your institution.

+Additionnally, there are two icons opening the pages on the SwissNatColl portal on which you can find help and guidance for the use of DAGI

   - **[Guide](#guide)**: opens the *How to publish data with the Data Aggregator* **page** on the SwissNatColl hosted portal
   - **[Tutorials](#tutorials)**: opens the *Tutorial sessions for the Data Aggregator users* **page** on the SwissNatColl hosted portal